masif2002/aws-solutions-architect-associate/06-ELB-and-ASG.md

     * can specify Security policies to support older versions of TLS/SSL
 ### SNI
 * Server Name Indication
+* SNI allows you to expose multiple HTTPS applications each with its own SSL certificate on the same listener
 * SNI is used by client to load the right SSL certificate for the hostname it wants to connect, from multiple hostnames in the webserver
 * Only works for ALB, NLB and CloudFront.
 Not for CLB
 <br></br>